Research

 • Momnesia: Investigating the neural basis for reduced memory and executive functions across pregnancy (Funding provided by the Women’s Health Institute)

 The primary aim of the study is to assess how pregnancy influences cognition and brain function.
-Status: We are actively recruiting individuals ages 18-40 who have recently (less than 12 weeks) become pregnant with their 1st child.
+Status: We are no longer recruiting for this study.

 • Supporting Aging through Green Exercise (SAGE): Comparing the cognitive effects of outdoor versus indoor aerobic exercise

 The primary aim of the study is to explore the impact of the aerobic exercise environment on cognitive function and overall health over a 12-week period in older adults with mild cognitive impairment.
-Status: We are actively recruiting community-dwelling older adults, aged 65 to 80 years, who have noticed a decline in either their memory or thinking over time.
+Status: We are no longer recruiting for this study.

 Recently Completed Projects